Pandora and the Flying Dutchman (1951) - full transcript

 Perhaps.

-If, uh, that's in your way,
+If that's in your way,

-just Chuck it on the floor.
+just chuck it on the floor.

-knows that I am here?
+The senorita, she knows that I am here?

-Oh, she won't be long, having a
+She won't be long, getting a

 fitting for her wedding dress.

-a week from today.
+We're getting married a week from today.

 You think?

-there's no doubt about it.
+I'm afraid there's no doubt about it.

 There is doubt.